-Under IFRS 15, upon completion of this strategic alliance on September 14, 2018, we recognized \$10.0 million in milestone revenue from the \$20.0 million up-front technology access fee received in October 2018 as this is the portion of revenue that control has been transferred to Tasly.
-We recognized the remaining \$10.0 million from the \$20.0 million up-front payment as deferred consideration on our consolidated balance sheet.
-The deferred consideration amount will be recognized in revenue when and if control transfers to Tasly based on our decision regarding the exercise of our rights in the terms and conditions of the agreement.
+Under IFRS 15, upon completion of this strategic alliance in September 2018, we recognized \$10.0 million in milestone revenue from the \$20.0 million up-front technology access fee received in October 2018 as this was the portion of revenue that control was transferred to Tasly and the remaining \$10.0 million from the \$20.0 million up-front payment was recognized as deferred consideration on our consolidated balance sheet.
+In the nine months ended March 31, 2020, the deferred consideration amount was recognized in revenue as the control for this portion of revenue was transferred to Tasly based on our decision regarding the exercise of our rights in the terms and conditions of the agreement.